 - Try Experiential Marketing

 Sometimes known as engagement or event marketing, experiential marketing is creating a positive and memorable experience of your brand for customers, therefore strengthening their relationship to your business.
+It's something you can't quite capture with an online store, but works brilliantly for in-store holiday shopping.

 (Source: Beaumont Organic)